Itinerary: Explore Redwood Forests in Sonoma County

 Gorgeous redwood trees shade the outdoor deck at Korbel Champagne Cellars, the oldest continually operating champagne house in North America.
 Tour the winery and cellars, enjoy a complimentary tasting, or create your own food and wine pairing at the gourmet deli.

 For a more personalized experience, make advance reservations for a private tour and tasting.
-A few of the other Sonoma County wineries that combine tasting with amazing views of redwoods include Moshin Vineyards, Porter Creek Vineyards, and Gary Farrell Vineyards & Winery (reservations required).
+Other west Sonoma County wineries that combine tasting with amazing views of redwoods include Moshin Vineyards, Porter Creek Vineyards, and Gary Farrell Vineyards & Winery.

 For beer lovers, Stumptown Brewery in Guerneville rotates its styles on tap, and provides guest taps for other local breweries; for variety, they also carry spirits.